bhavindhodia/Tcsc-App/README.md

-# Tcsc-App
+# Tcsc App
 An college app programmed in React Native to provide all the basic functionality necessary for the institute